shaloo/docs.arcana/docs/auth-quick-start.md

 ## Overview

-Follow these steps to register, configure, integrate, and use the {{config.extra.arcana.sdk_name}} features in Web3 apps:
+Follow these steps to register, configure, integrate, and use the {{config.extra.arcana.sdk_name}} features such as onboarding users and allowing them to sign blockchain transactions in Web3 apps:

 1. Use the {{config.extra.arcana.dashboard_name}} and register the app; obtain a unique **{{config.extra.arcana.app_address}}**.
 2. Set up social providers that will be enabled for onboarding app users.
-3. Install and integrate the app with the {{config.extra.arcana.sdk_name}}.
+3. Install and integrate the app with the {{config.extra.arcana.sdk_name}} and onboard users either via the built-in plug-and-play login UI or custom UI.
-4. Add code in the app for using the built-in plug-and-play UI or build your own login UI that uses user onboarding functions of the {{config.extra.arcana.sdk_name}}.
-Authenticated users can access the {{config.extra.arcana.wallet_name}}.
+4. Allow authenticated users to instantly access the {{config.extra.arcana.wallet_name}}.
 5. Add code in the app for programmatically accessing Web3 wallet operations supported by the {{config.extra.arcana.wallet_name}}.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>